rahulbordoloi/Directory-Tree/README.md

 # Main Method
 if __name__ == '__main__':
-    display_tree(DirectoryPath)
+    display_tree(directoryPath)
 ```

-*   Here by default, the `DirectoryPath` is the current working directory (CWD) unless specified by the user.
+*   Here by default, the `directoryPath` is the current working directory (CWD) unless specified by the user.

 ## Output Examples